 It happens more often than you think.
 Only yesterday I heard about this expensive “Hublot” watch that was purchased on eBay as a birthday present.
 The seller, who had great reviews, said it was “100% authentic.”
 Take a look.

 I am sorry to say that this is an atrocious fake!
 It is a perfect example of how to spot a fake Hublot.
 The movement is a Chinese SEAGULL movement.
 If the watch were a real Hublot, it would have been a high-end ETA movement.

 We might be able to instantly recognize this cheap Chinese fake “Hublot.”
 But the market is full of counterfeits that are much more serious.
 In these cases it’s harder to detect a Hublot replica vs original with the naked eye.
 In the trade, we call these “super-fakes.”
 Here’s an example: this Rolex Explorer offered on eBay with multiple bids selling for $4,990.

 Can you tell that it isn’t genuine?

 Fake Watch Myths

-In articles to come, I will go into a lot more detail on how to identify these skilled fakes so you don’t confuse them for genuine luxury watches.
+In my other articles, I go into a lot more detail on how to identify fake Rolex and Panerai watches so you don’t confuse them for genuine luxury watches.
 But let’s start with six common myths about fake watches that may lead you to believe that you are buying a genuine watch when you are actually purchasing a fake.